-If you use smart tags, you can also send a notification to the site visitor when they make a donation, letting them know you received their donation and will be in contact shortly.
+So if you use Smart Tags, you can also send a notification to the site visitor when they make a donation, letting them know you received it and will be in contact shortly.
 This assures site visitors their forms have gone through properly.

-For help with this step, check out our documentation on how to set up form notifications in WordPress.
+For help with this powerful feature, check out our documentation on how to set up form notifications in WordPress.

-And, if you want to send more than one email, read this article on how to create multiple form notifications in WordPress.
+And, if you want to send more than one email to just one person, read this article on how to create multiple form notifications in WordPress.

 Form confirmations are messages that display to site visitors once they submit a donation form on your website.
 They let people know that their donation has been received and offer you the chance to let them know the next steps.

-WPForms has three confirmation types to choose from:
+WPForms has 3 confirmation types to choose from:

-- Message.
-This is the default confirmation type in WPForms.
+- Message — This is the default confirmation type in WPForms.
 When a site visitor makes a donation, a simple message confirmation will appear letting them know it was received.
-Look here for some great success messages to help boost customer happiness.
+You can use this method to send a basic email donation receipt.

-- Show Page.
-This confirmation type will take site visitors to a specific web page on your site thanking them for their donation.
+- Show Page — This confirmation type will take site visitors to a specific web page on your site thanking them for their donation.
 For help doing this, check out our tutorial on redirecting customers to a thank you page.
-In addition, be sure to check out our article on creating effective Thank You pages for boosting customer loyalty.

-- Go to URL (Redirect).
-This option is used when you want to send site visitors to a different website, such as your social media page.
+- Go to URL (Redirect) — This option is used when you want to send site visitors to a different website, such as your social media page.

-Let’s see how to set up a simple form confirmation in WPForms so you can customize the message site visitors will see when they make a donation on your website.
+Now let’s see how to set up a form confirmation so you can customize the message site visitors will see when they make a donation on your website.

 Next, select the type of confirmation type you’d like to create.
-For this example, we’ll select Message.
+For this example, we’ll use the default Message.

-For help with other confirmation types, see out documentation on setting up form confirmations.
+And for help with other confirmation types, see our documentation on setting up form confirmations.

-In order to accept donations, you’ll need to configure your payment settings and set up your online payment processor.
+In order to collect donations on your site, you’ll need to configure your payment settings and set up your online payment processor.

-To configure the payments settings on your donation form, you’ll first have to install and activate the right payment addon.
+So to configure the payments settings on your nonprofit donation form, you’ll have to install and activate the right payment addon.